rolyPolyVole/christmas-plugin-2024/IDEAS.md

 - Autogive players decorations so that their first thought is not to desecrate the tree!

 Questions:

 - are we capping player limit?

+## Stream:

+- Drumroll while rolling givaway?

 Playtest Considerations:

 - Joining & Leaving at various times in the event (overviews, midgame, ending, etc)
 - Making sure opted out players are consistently left out of games.
 - Join the server as we do map overview. (separate)

-## Stream:
-- Drumroll while rolling givaway?
+- Do we want name above head?